 When using recordlinkage for data integration or deduplication, indexing is the process of identifying pairs of data frame rows which might refer to the same real-world entity.
 These matched rows are known as candidate links.
 The goal of the indexing stage of data integration is to exclude obvious non-matches from the beginning of your analysis to improve computational efficiency.

 The easiest, but least efficient, indexing method is to consider every possible link as a candidate link.
 Using this method for integrating two data frames, we would be comparing every row in the first data frame with every row in the second.
-So, if we had ten rows in the first data frame and five in the second, we would be considering 50 (10 × 5) candidate pairs.
+So, if we had ten rows in the first data frame and five in the second, we would be considering 50 (10 × 5) candidate links.
 This growth in complexity can be visualized simply by drawing a 10 × 5 rectangle where coloured squares indicate candidate links:

 As you can see, every possible link is coloured.
 With such a large set of candidate links, every comparison made between the two data frames must be made